aslak3/maxicore32/README.md

 push.b (r0+666),r1
 ```

-(Same as above but r0 is now decreased by 4.
-In reality displacements with push would never be used)
+(Same as above but r0 is now decreased by 1 [or 4?]
+In reality displacements with push would never be used. push.b being an alias for store.b with a -1 post write change on rM)

 ```
 callbranch.z -123,r2
 push.l (r3),r2
 ```

-(If zero, Old PC is copied into r2 and PC decremented by 123. r2 is then pushed onto stack at r3)
+(If zero, old PC is copied into r2 and PC decremented by 123. r2 is then stored at (r3) with r3 dec'd by 4)

 ```
 pull.l r2,(r3)
 jump r2
 ```

-(Old PC is then restored into r2, and jumped to (return))
+(Old PC is then restored (r3 inc'd by 4) into r2, and jumped to (return))

+Obviously if this is the inner most sub the stacking can be skipped.
+Some register will be nominated as the usual return address.

 ## Encoding for load immediate